There is so much hypocrisy surrounding hate, I can’t tolerate it anymore; everyday, I feel like gagging over so much hypocrisy!

 - Black hatred for the police: Yes, in the past, police were used as an occupying/oppressive force against the blacks, specifically, and minorities, generally, particularly during the so called reconstruction-era and the heroic Civil Rights era.
 However, it’s been over 50 years since LBJ signed the Civil Rights Act of 1964, on July 2, 1964.
 So, let’s get some perspective on this.
 In 50 years, our hated enemies during WW2, Japan and Germany, became some of our staunchest allies, China went from being one of the poorest countries in the world to one of the most powerful economies in the world, the once thought of as the invincible Soviet Union fell, east and west Germany united, America has become the world’s largest producer of crude oil, we have not only wireless communications (cell phones), but also more powerful computers in our hands than the most secret government computing facilities 30 years ago, the internet has become d’rigeur, eating raw fish (sashimi and sushi) has become a norm, even desirable, and we’ve had a black president for an extremely painful and interminably-long two terms, among other incredible and seemingly miraculous changes.
 Yet, so many blacks cling-on to the notion that police officers, even black police officers, are violent perpetrators of black oppression that it seems almost surreal.
 However, what gets me in the crow is how the black community refuses to take responsibility for its part in violent encounters with the police that end-up in a black person getting hurt or dying.
 From what I’ve seen, many of these avoidable situations occur because it starts with the black person mouthing-off to the police, resisting arrest, running away, or taking a course of action that could be interpreted as a dangerous act against the police officer or looking like he/she is attempting to run-away from Justice.
 So, until and unless the black community takes responsibility for its part, I can say without malice that the black community’s hatred for the police is not only misplaced, but also dangerous for the black community.
 Personally, I’d like to ask responsible leaders in the black community one question: When the black community, as a whole, fight the police, refuse to cooperate with the police, and even pride themselves in doing so, who do you think benefits and who do you think suffers?
 Is it any wonder that crime rates in the black communities are the highest, as are the murder rates and unsolved crime rates?
 Wake up; drop the hate for your own sake!

 - Religion-based hatred: This is perhaps the most destructive and insidious of all hatreds in the history of mankind, and continues to be at the center of mankind’s deepest suffering.
-The simplest solution is for every religious person to give-up their belief in their god and look to one another as human that have equal rights and equal individual freedoms as they do.
+The simplest solution is for every religious person to give-up their belief in their god and look to one another as humans that have inalienable equal rights and irrevocable equal individual freedoms as they do.
 However, I know this to be an ideal that isn’t likely to be achieved for centuries to come.
 Despite this, the next best solution would be to view each other with dignity and stop hating each other on religious grounds.
 From what I know, no religion’s creed is based on hate; on the contrary, it’s typically based on love or some form of inner reflection.
-Yet, there are parts of each religion that preach the destruction of those that do not adhere to their version of god and their god’s words — Buddism seems to be the exception.
+Yet, there are parts of each religion that preach the destruction of those that do not adhere to their version of god and their god’s words — Buddhism seems to be the exception.
 And, here in lies the “rub.”
 A few people throughout history have used these passages as justification and called for the termination of all that do not conform to their view of god.
 However, there were and are nefarious reasons why these passages were manipulated and much of these nefarious reasons had to do with the accumulation of wealth or power or both.
 However, people being naive, then and now, they only heard and believed in the religious reasons given for the hatred and took/take righteous pride in killing anyone and everyone that was designated as an enemy of their god.
-Moreover, these people did so without knowing or seeing that their god is/was not the only god that has meaning, mattered, or held sway over our fellow man, and, most importantly, was neither superior nor inferior to their “enemies'” god.
+Moreover, these people did so without knowing or seeing that their god is/was not the only god that has meaning, mattered, or held sway over our fellow humans, and, most importantly, was neither superior nor inferior to their “enemies'” god.
 In fact, it has been clearly argued, and I believe correctly, that the Jewish Torah, the Muslim Koran and the old testament of the Christian Bible are one in the same book.
 And, yet, people choose to remain in ignorance and believe that theirs is the only righteous and moral god.
 Regardless, if one is a thinking person, the superiority or inferiority of one’s god over another should not matter, and killing anyone (other than in self-defense), let alone in the name of their god, should never hold sway nor have any justification in anyone’s mind, if they truly believe that their god is a benevolent god and is the creator of all.
 Therefore, again, religion-based hate should never have a reason to exist.
 So, again, give up hatred based on religion, it is not only irrational and against the will of one’s god, but also a disgrace to one’s religion, a blight on humanity, and the main reason for the continuation of the most destructive force against all mankind in our history.
 As an aside, and as an amusing thought, if we were ever to be in a position to travel the stars, and we wanted to destroy a society, planting different ideas of god in different areas of a planet would almost guarantee the destruction of that planet.
 Either that or the planet would evolve into something akin to Vulcan — a supremely logic-based society — after much turmoil, suffering, and death.

 The bottom-line is that if one thinks about the root causes of hatred in a society or within a single individual’s mind, it is based on a lot of irrational positions and misunderstood philosophies, much of it religion-based.
 Therefore, in a rational society and in rational individuals, the abandonment of hatred, particularly religion-based hatred, should be an easy thing to accomplish, yet, it has not been.
 I believe this points to the power of indoctrination, ignorance, and inability to think for oneself.
 Therefore, I believe that teaching our children to think is far above and beyond the most important thing we can do not only to help our children, but also to protect our future.